Binging Bubbly in France: Champagne Day Trip From Paris

 The iconic wooden entrance door to the Veuve Clicquot champagne cellars, framed by lush greenery, in Reims, France.

-Your expert sommelier will begin the tour by delving into the fascinating history of a international house scaled into a successful empire by one of the first global girl bosses in history!
+• Your expert sommelier will begin the tour by delving into the fascinating history of an international house scaled into a successful empire by one of the first global girl bosses in history!
 After being founded in 1772 by Philippe Clicquot-Muiron, the unexpected passing of his son left 27-year-old widow, Madame Barbe-Nicole Ponsardin, completely in charge.

 When she wasn’t busy dedicating her life to bold champagne achievements, "La Grande Dame de la Champagne" was minding her own business smuggling champagne bottles to Russia through the Napoleonic blockade!
-Expanding the brand’s market internationally while establishing a luxurious reputation as an execellent label favored by European aristocratic elites, Madame Clicquot's leadership and business acumen has cemented her standing as her one of the most celebrated figures in French business history.
+Expanding the brand’s market internationally while establishing a luxurious reputation as an execellent label favored by European aristocratic elites, Madame Clicquot's leadership and business acumen has cemented her as one of the most celebrated figures in French business history.

 A display of Veuve Clicquot champagne bottles on wooden crates, beautifully arranged inside the tasting area during the tour in Reims, France.